You have two options for reporting on the financial implications of disputes and reconciling chargebacks with your payments:

 RPDL indicator.
 But, because the disputed amount was already taken from your account when the dispute was first raised (

-ADJM), this will not be reported in the Reconciliation API payments report.
+ADJM), this will not be reported in the financial actions report.

 Creating a disputes report

-To generate a disputes report, and view any you've previously created, log in to the Hub, go to Reports, and the find the Disputes section.
-Click New report to create a new disputes report.
+To generate a disputes report, and view any you've previously created, log in to the Dashboard and go to Reports.
+Select New report to create a new disputes report.